Band Pass Filter

 The VER1.3 board has provision for the addition of two 1206 SMT decoupling capacitors per chip.
 These are soldered on the track side of PCB between the pairs of "square", hole-less pads under each chip.

 IMPORTANT: In the first version of the PCB, the on-board resonance pot is wired as a "band width" control, i.e. in reverse to a standard resonance control.
-Rev 1 boards have this pot reversed, so that it behaves as a standard resonance pot.
-Pot centers are now at 1 inch.
+On all later boards this pot has been reversed, so that it behaves as a standard resonance pot.
+Pot centers are now all on 1 inch pitch.

-For the frequency pot I have specified a log pot on the PCB itself, though a linear pot will actually give a better response.
-It is specified as a C taper on the original diagram, which according to info just to hand, is a reverse audio (anti-log) taper in Japan.
+A log pot is specified for the for the [FREQUENCY] pot on the PCB itself, though a linear pot will actually give a better response.
+It is specified as a C taper on the original diagram which has a reverse audio (anti-log) taper.

 Three BPF boards and a mixer cascaded to make a triple parallel filter.
 (The mixer PCB is slightly narrower than pictured.)